Reregistration and Other Review Programs Predating Pesticide Registration Review

 Before EPA launched the registration review program, EPA reevaluated existing registered pesticides through programs including:

 Approximately 1,150 pesticide active ingredients organized into 613 “cases” or related groups were subject to reregistration.
-In September 2008, EPA completed the last of 384 REDs.
+In September 2008, EPA completed the last REDs for 384 of these cases.
+The remaining cases were cancelled.

 Final Status of 613 Reregistration Cases